DariaKern/IndividualAnimalRe-IDDatasets/README.md

 # Individual Animal Re-ID Datasets
+> [!NOTE]
+> Citations go a long way — give credit where it’s due! <br/><br/>
+> Scroll down the page to find out how to cite the tables if you re-use them in any form or way

+<br/><br/>
-### A collection of publicly available computer vision datasets for the re-identification of individual animals
+### Table 1: A collection of publicly available computer vision datasets for the re-identification of individual animals
 Arranged by date of publicatipn.
 An asterisk (*) marks data derived from video footage. "n.a." indicates that a corresponding publication could not be found.
 The number of individuals present in each dataset is listed under "IDs".
 "Annot\." denotes the total number of annotated instances.

-> [!NOTE]
-> Citations go a long way — give credit where it’s due!

 | **Year** | **Dataset** | **Publication** | **IDs** | **Species** | **Annot\.** | **Preview** |
 |----------|-------------|-----------------|---------|-------------|-----------------|-------------|